va3c/viewer/va3c-hacker/dev-notes.md

 * Lots of fixes and notes to Screen Grabber.
 Ready for using?
 * Add VH.updateObjectGometryByHashParameters( mesh, parameters );
 * Add VH.addShadowsToMeshesInScene( scene );
-* Add export to JSON file
+* Add export scene to JSON file
 * JSON import distinguishes between objects and scenes
 * Exported scenes make the round trip